timwinter06/housing_areas/README.md

 Using vertex-AI-pipelines you can build a training pipeline that can be scheduled to run daily (with e.g. Cloud Composer).
 The trained model can then be directly deployed to an endpoint.
 The upside of Vertex AI is that everything can be done neatly in one place and that it is more managed.
-The downside is that is more costly as you will pay for the whole time that a model is deployed.
+The downside is that it is more costly as you will pay for the whole time that a model is deployed.

 ## Quick set up guide